Frequently Asked Questions

 What about hazing?

 UNC has a no-tolerance hazing policy for all student organizations.
-Hazing or any activity that subjects members to embarrassment, harassment, ridicule, intimidation, physical abuse or sleep deprivation is entirely contrary to the values and purposes of Greek Life.
+Hazing or any activity that subjects members to embarrassment, harassment, ridicule, intimidation, physical abuse or sleep deprivation is entirely contrary to the values and purposes of Fraternity & Sorority Life.
 Fraternity and sorority members are educated on the dangers of hazing and how to report incidents to both university staff and police officers.

 What about alcohol?

-Greek Life understands the concerns with the general “college” culture and alcohol.
+Fraternity & Sorority Life understands the concerns with the general “college” culture and alcohol.
 Whether or not a student is a member of a fraternity or sorority does not necessarily indicate that they will be more or less likely to partake in that culture.
-Every semester, UNC Greek Life partners with campus resources to educate chapter members on alcohol, hazing and sexual assault.
+Every semester, UNC Fraternity & Sorority Life partners with campus resources to educate chapter members on alcohol, hazing and sexual assault.
 In addition, each governing council and chapter has specific policies on alcohol.
 Chapters also participate in nonalcoholic socials, intramurals and other activities on campus.
 Many fraternity and sorority members choose not to drink at all.